ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies whether the application considers it useful to enable, disable, or configure a checksum when sending a Message.
-The recommended default is to be Neutral about this option.
+The recommended default is to Ignore this option.

 ### Control checksum coverage on receiving {#prop-checksum-control-receive}

 This property specifies whether the application considers it useful configure whether to require a checksum or not when receiving.
-The recommended default is to be Neutral about this option.
+The recommended default is to Ignore this option.

 ### Congestion control {#prop-cc}